Consent Game Posts

 Talking about consent with teenagers isn’t always easy.
 Teaching them about consent can be even more challenging.
 The right resources can make both of these tasks easier.

-Fortunately, the consent games produced by the nonprofit charity Jennifer Ann’s Group are a great way to engage young people about this important, but sensitive, topic.
-In 2024, as has been the case since 2001, April is Sexual Assault Awareness Month, or SAAM.
-For SAAM 2024 we wanted to share an award-winning video game about consent with you called Crossing Boundaries.
+Fortunately, the consent games from the Gaming Against Violence program produced by the nonprofit charity Jennifer Ann’s Group are a great way to engage young people about this important, but sensitive, topic.
+In 2025, as has been the case since 2001, April is Sexual Assault Awareness Month, or SAAM.
+For #SAAM2025 we wanted to share an award-winning video game about consent with you called Crossing Boundaries.

 Crossing Boundaries